What Did I Miss?

 34. Bear bag

-35: Rudimentary swing for the kids as and when they become bored.
+35: Rudimentary swing for the kids if and when they become bored.

 37: Abseil down a cliff edge